quortex/kubestitute/README.md

 ## Installation

-Only the kubebuilder bootstrap deployment is available at the moment.
-A helm deployment is coming soon...
+Only the Kubebuilder bootstrap deployment is available at the moment.
+A Helm deployment is coming soon...

-1. Create a namespace for kubestitute
+1. Create a namespace for Kubestitute

 ```sh
 kubectl create ns kubestitute-system